 Moore’s personal broadcasting highlights include calling the Blazers first ever Memorial Cup Title in 1992 and making his NHL Radio debut in January of 1995, serving as the Western Canadian Radio Play By Play voice of the 1999 World Junior Tournament in Winnipeg, anchoring CJOB’s extensive coverage of the 1999 Pan-American Games, and launching Country 103 in Kamloops.

-Kelly and his wife Karen have been married for 37 years and are the proud parents of daughters Lyndsey and Chelsey, as well as doting grandparents of Jameson and Sullivan.
+Kelly and his wife Karen have been married for 40 years and are the proud parents of daughters Lyndsey and Chelsey, as well as doting grandparents of Jameson, Sullivan and Wells.